SAKryukov/multi-tenant-electron-host/Editor/plugins/plugins.readme.md

 ### Registration

 Files are added to the system in lexicographic order.
 This way, the plugin execution order is determined by the names of their JavaScript files.
-Thus, later JavaScript files in the order depend on earlier ones.
+Thus, later JavaScript files in this order depend on earlier ones.
 For example, an earlier file might contain APIs for later ones.

 The registration method `pluginProcessor.registerPlugin` accepts one argument, the object with the following properties: